 Easy Pickled Eggs (No Canning Required)

-- 12 hard boiled eggs peeled and cooled
+- 12 large hard boiled eggs peeled and cooled

 - 2-3 sprigs fresh dill

 - 1 cup water

 - In a medium saucepan, combine onion, white vinegar, water, sugar, salt, bay leaf, and pickling spices.

 - Bring the mixture to a boil, reduce to a simmer, and let simmer for 5 minutes.
 Remove from the heat and cool slightly.

 - Add a garlic clove to an empty glass jar, and place 3 hard-boiled eggs on top.
 Layer the eggs with some of the cooked onion slices and a sprig of fresh dill.
 Repeat this layering process until the jar is full.